-We expanded upon our first-order codes during the second phase by clustering similar codes together to form higher-order concepts, thereby reducing our first-order codes to a more manageable number (Cloutier and Ravasi, 2020; Locke et al., 2022) and also creating broader categories with commonalities and connections between our first categories (Strauss and Corbin, 1998).
+Developing Second-Order Categories.
+We expanded upon our first-order codes during the second phase by clustering similar codes together to form higher-order concepts, thereby reducing our first-order codes to a more manageable number (Cloutier and Ravasi 2020; Locke, Feldman, and Golden-Biddle 2022) and also creating broader categories with commonalities and connections between our first categories (Strauss and Corbin 1998).
 Similar to our previous coding process, this was an iterative approach, involving a dynamic interchange between emerging theoretical themes and the data.
-This often necessitated the adjustment of category labels and definitions based on continuous engagement with the literature on remittances (e.g., Kpodar, et al., 2023; Lianos and Pseiridis, 2014) and data analysis.
+This often necessitated the adjustment of category labels and definitions based on continuous engagement with the literature on remittances (e.g., Lianos and Pseiridis 2014; Kpodar et al. 2023) and data analysis.
 We persisted in this process until we comprehensively accounted for and categorized all the data, and no new categories emerged.